HackingMondays/monday-slides/README.md

 Pandoc filters
 --------------

-The `includes` directory contains our CodeBlock includes filter written in GO.
+The `includes` directory contains our CodeBlock includes filter written in [Go](https://www.golang.org).
 It is based on this library: https://github.com/ffel/pandocfilter (it will be downloaded when you run `go get`).